 In today’s workforce, mentoring is an essential element for the development of talent.
-A mentor can help to accelerate someone’s career by giving them a sense of what they need to do in order to reach their goals.
+A mentor can help to accelerate someone’s career.
+A Mentor gives them a sense of what they need to do in order to reach their goals.
 Many companies invest in mentoring programs in order to contribute to the personal and professional growth of their employees and benefit from the positive outcomes of these programs.
-There are different types of corporate mentoring programs and this article will cover each one so that companies and organizations are aware of the alternative mentoring programs that they can implement in their workplaces and employees know exactly why they are participating and what they should expect from the programs.
+There are different types of corporate mentoring programs.
+This article will cover each one of these.
+Then they can be implemented in the workplaces.
+Employees may expect the context of the programs.
+They know exactly why they are participating to them and what they should expect from them.

 Types of Mentoring Programs: